dotnet/docs-maui/docs/user-interface/controls/border.md

 These properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.

 > [!IMPORTANT]
-> When creating a border using a shape, such as a `Rectangle` or <xref:Microsoft.Maui.Controls.Shapes.Polygon>, only closed shapes should be used.
+> When creating a border using a shape, such as a <xref:Microsoft.Maui.Controls.Shapes.Rectangle> or <xref:Microsoft.Maui.Controls.Shapes.Polygon>, only closed shapes should be used.
 Therefore, open shapes such as <xref:Microsoft.Maui.Controls.Shapes.Line> are unsupported.

 ::: moniker range=">=net-maui-7.0"

-The default value of the `StrokeShape` property is `Rectangle`.
+The default value of the `StrokeShape` property is <xref:Microsoft.Maui.Controls.Shapes.Rectangle>.
 Therefore, a <xref:Microsoft.Maui.Controls.Border> will be rectangular by default.

 ::: moniker-end